 For almost three years “the Dragon” lay in hibernation while ships come and go.
 The Blue Dragon Tavern & Cosmic Musiquarium across from Kawaihae Harbor opens Sept.
-28 and is designed to enhance connection to community and again “Feed Your Soul.”
+28 and is designed to enhance the connection to community and again “Feed Your Soul.”

 “Evenings at the Blue Dragon are absolutely magical,” co-owner Delphina Dorrance says.
-“Once you walk through the doors you are right back outside again, so overhead is a canopy of palms, sunset colors during happy hour, and then the evening performance and dinner is accompanied by the night sky.”
+“Once you walk through the doors you are right back outside again, so overhead is a canopy of palms, sunset colors during happy hour, and then the evening performance and dinner are accompanied by the night sky.”

 “We want to make our decisions with heart,” shares co-owner Bennett, who is currently completing a graduate course in executive sustainability leadership.
 “For us, this means aligning with nature and land; we’re guided by the principles of sustainability and our vision is to support ongoing well-being for Kohala.”

 Blue Dragon Tavern further strengthens 1Hearts’ commitment to providing support for local food and farms in ecologically-minded ways: house-made pupus, dinners, and desserts come mostly from ingredients of island farms & fishing operations including Sunrise Farms, Kohala Organic, Sage Farms and the Kohala Mountain Fish Company, a sustainably designed on-land tilapia farm also co-managed by Bennett Dorrance.